 At the regular meeting in January of each year, the Board shall select from its membership a President, Vice President and a Secretary who shall serve for a term of one year.
 Nominations may be made from the floor.

 The President shall preside at all meetings of the Board and with consent of the Board, determine the order of business thereat.
 The President, in absence of the Director, will determine the agenda.
 The President shall, with the Secretary, sign the minutes of each meeting of the Board.
-The President shall execute on behalf of the Board, and when approved by it, all such instruments of conveyance, assignment, transfer, contract, indebtedness, or lease as, in order to be effected, must be executed by an officer or member of the Board other than or in addition to the Clerk-Treasurer, and all written reports, applications, and statements which law or government regulations require to be executed and filed on behalf of the Board by an officer or member of the Board other than or in addition to the Clerk-Treasurer or Director.
+The President shall execute on behalf of the Board, and when approved by it, all such instruments of conveyance, assignment, transfer, contract, indebtedness, or lease as, in order to be effected, must be executed by an officer or member of the Board other than or in addition to the fiscal officer, and all written reports, applications, and statements which law or government regulations require to be executed and filed on behalf of the Board by an officer or member of the Board other than or in addition to the fiscal officer or Director.